maghead/maghead/doc/testing.md

 ## Config

-To test LazyRecord ORM, first you need to copy the config for test:
+To test Maghead ORM, first you need to copy the config for test:

     cp -v db/config/database.testing.yml db/config/database.yml